-- Interest - Relief is due for 75% of interest paid on loans to purchase, improve or repair rented residential property is restricted to 75% of the interest accruing.
+- Interest - The deduction for interest accruing on loans used to purchase, improve or repair rented residential property is restricted to 75% of the interest accruing.

-- Rents outside State - Rental income arising outside State is assessed under Schedule D Case III.
+- Rents outside the State - Rental income arising outside the State is chargeable to tax under Schedule D Case III.

 - C.G.T. - If let property is sold a liability to C.G.T may arise.

-If however the rent is paid to the landlord abroad or to an account on his behalf the tenant must deduct tax at the standard rate from the payments and remit that tax to Revenue.
+If however the rent is paid to a landlord abroad or to an account on their behalf, the tenant must deduct tax at the standard rate from the payments and remit that tax to Revenue.

 - Leaflet IT 70 - A Revenue Guide to Rental Income